Zapper-fi/studio-docs/docs/recipes/vault-token.md

 Instead, protocols like **Yearn** build **Vault Tokens** to lump users' funds together, deposit them into a yield-bearing strategy, and periodically harvest the rewards.
 The harvested rewards are sold to buy more of the deposited token, resulting in the user's deposit increasing over time.

-## Using the `SingleVaultTokenHelper`
+## Using the `VaultTokenHelper`

-The `SingleVaultTokenHelper` helper class can be used to build an `AppToken` for a vault token group.
+The `VaultTokenHelper` helper class can be used to build a list of `AppToken` objects for a vault token group.
 In this example, we'll look at `xJOE`, which is a vault token that progressively gives the holder an increasing amount of `JOE` token over time.

 First, let's generate a new token fetcher with `yarn studio create-token-fetcher trader-joe`.
 When prompted for a group, select `Create New`, then enter `x-joe` as the ID and `xJOE` as the label.
 When prompted for a network, select `avalanche`.